Sinoffate/regex_assignment_483/README.md

 - Rust: Follow the [official installation guide](https://www.rust-lang.org/tools/install) to install Rust and its package manager, Cargo.

 The installation process will install the Rust compiler, Cargo, and the Rust standard library.
-This will dependencies differ depending on your operating system.
+The dependencies will differ depending on your operating system.

 For Windows, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run the project on a Linux environment (Which will be the easier option).